UMHAC/umhac-website/README.txt

 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

+How to save changes to file in pc and then upload it to github git add -A git commit -m "parth's edit" git push --set-upstream v2 v2

 This is Massively, a text-heavy, article-oriented design built around a huge background image (with a new parallax implementation I'm testing) and scroll effects (powered by